binayshaw7777/PresIN-Backend-Test/README.md

-# This is the Readme file for the project
+## This is the Readme file for the project
+### Dependencies used
+ - @hapi/joi
+ - bcrypt
+ - dotenv
+ - express
+ - jsonwebtoken
+ - mongoose
+ - nodemon
+ - nodemailer